Suspect in shooting of National Guard members faces murder charge as US halts all asylum decisions

-WASHINGTON (AP) — Charges against the man accused of shooting two National Guard members have been upgraded to first-degree murder after one of the soldiers died, the U.S. attorney for the District of Columbia announced Friday, while investigators continue to seek a motive and the U.S. government announced a halt to all asylum decisions.
+WASHINGTON (AP) — Charges against the man accused of shooting two National Guard members have been upgraded to first-degree murder after one of the soldiers died, the U.S. attorney for the District of Columbia announced Friday, while investigators continued to seek a motive.

 Specialist Sarah Beckstrom, 20, and Staff Sgt.
-Andrew Wolfe, 24 were hospitalized in critical condition after the Wednesday afternoon shooting near the White House.
-Trump announced Thursday evening that Beckstrom had died.
+Andrew Wolfe, 24, were hospitalized in critical condition after the Wednesday afternoon shooting near the White House.
+President Donald Trump announced Thursday evening that Beckstrom had died.

 U.S. Attorney Jeanine Pirro’s office said the charges against Rahmanullah Lakanwal, a 29-year-old Afghan national who worked with the CIA during the Afghanistan War, now include one count of first-degree murder and two counts of assault with intent to kill while armed.